Skip to main content

 Ex-coupon period

-Define the ex-coupon period as a number of days (available from FA 3.1 onward).
+Define the ex-coupon period as a number of days.

 76